 Traveling to Memphis from D.C kickstarted the month.
-I was going to be joining my original team with a project they had started back in February as I was with another team working in Washington D.C.
-The project I was walking into was with The United Way preparing taxes for the Memphis and surrounding communities.
-Although there is always good in the work that I’ve been doing this year with AmeriCorps NCCC, I often question what the point is for some of the tasks and projects we are assigned to do.
-There was a lot of sitting around and most often in deserted malls with no windows.
-It sucked away all my energy away and gave me back problems.
-Too young for that.
-Coming in late to project was also bit of a challenge for me because it never felt like it was my project.
-Because of that I lost interest and motivation which was hard to muster through.
+I was going to be joining my original team with a project they had started in February as I was with my composite team working with the ALVAINA Foundation.
+Delta 4’s (my original team) project was with The United Way preparing taxes for the city of Memphis and the surrounding communities.
+Although there is always good in the work that I’ve been doing this year with AmeriCorps NCCC, I often questioned what the reason for some of the tasks we are assigned to do.
+While in Memphis, there was a lot of sitting around in deserted malls with no windows to look out of.
+Sunless days can suck all your energy away.
+Additionally, coming in late to project was a challenge for me because it never felt like it was my project.
+Because of those challenges, I lost interest and motivation, making it harder to muster through the 3 weeks.

-Now looking at the experience with a glass half full approach; it was good for me to learn the process of preparing taxes for my own use.
-Understanding the different forms and what is needed to successfully prepare taxes was a learning experience for me.
-Also, working with the people you are impacting face-to-face gave me an instant understanding of how much this free tax preparation service helped the individuals.
+Now looking at the experience, a glass half full approach; it was good for me to learn the process of preparing taxes for my own use in the future.
+Understanding the different forms and what is needed to prepare taxes was a learning experience for me.
+Also, seeing the impact I was making by working with the community face-to-face gave me an instant understanding of how much a free tax preparation service elevated stress and helped the individuals.

-After the 2 weeks that I was in Memphis, my team and I packed up and started off on a 2-day travel journey to Trenton, NJ, which would be the last stop to our 10-month journey.
+After the 3 weeks that I was in based in Memphis, my team and I packed up and started off on a 2-day travel journey to Trenton, NJ aka which the last stop to our 10-month adventure.
 Up North we would working with an organization called HomeFront whose mission is to end homelessness in Central New Jersey.
-For the majority of April that is where I will be.
-Projects to help the organization are still to be determined.
+For the majority of April that is where I was stationed.

 After walking a total of 10.8 miles (New Yorker pace) I’d say I accomplished most of what I wanted to do that day.
-Some included my favorite pizza and ice cream shops, seeing a college friend, and soaking up the city’s energy and sun.
-It was great for me to start of the last month of AmeriCorps NCCC in a place that I feel understands me most.
-Now I am re-energized and ready to take on the last month of 10.
-As we all know……time flies.
+Some included my favorite pizza and ice cream shops, seeing a college friend (shout out AllyCat!), and soaking up the city’s energy and sun.
+It was great for me to start off the last month of AmeriCorps NCCC in a place that I feel understands me most.
+Now I am re-energized and ready to take on the last month.